-What Do Golfers of All Ages and Levels Have in Common?
+What Do Golfers of All Ages Have in Common?

 They want to play better golf by hitting the ball further and more consistently.
 And like many sportspeople, golfers need to be able to move freely to play well.
 After all, it only takes one small change to have a big effect on the result.
 So, can podiatry help with your golf swing?
 We think so, and we have some useful golf swing tips and exercises to help.

 One quarter of the bones in your body are in your feet.
 Healthy feet will allow you to absorb shock, adapt to the terrain, generate power, and remain stable during your golf game.
 It’s important to look after them!Healthy feet will allow you to absorb shock, adapt to the terrain, generate power, and keep you stable through your golf swing.
 Click To Tweet

 Here are some simple exercises you should include in your warm up routine.

 Foot Exercise 1: Ankle Circles

 With your legs straight in front of you, turn your feet slowly in circles without letting them jolt, shudder, pause or change direction.
 You have 13 muscles that act around the ankle joint, if they can’t all communicate effectively while you’re in such a controlled environment, they won’t help when you’re swinging a golf club!

 Foot Exercise 2: Golf Ball Foot Massage